drbarzaga/React-Frontend-Toolkit-CLI/README.md

 > **Note:** Ensure you are using an LTS version of Node.js, recommended version 20.9.0.

-To install the React Frontend Toolkit CLI, you can use npm or yarn:
+To install the React Frontend Toolkit CLI, you can use npm, yarn or pnpm:

 ```bash
 npm install -g react-frontend-toolkit-cli